programandoconro/type-tree/README.md

 Note: You can also set a different `PORT` env variable if 3001 is not available.

-I recommend using [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) browser extension for better visualization experience.
+I recommend using a json viewer browser extension for better visualization.
+For example, [JSON Formatter](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) works well for me.

 ### Contributions